kevinhu/symptom-checker/README.md

 cd symptom_checker/server && gunicorn server.wsgi
 ```

 This will start the server on `http://localhost:8000` by default with the endpoint of interest at `http://localhost:8000/check_symptoms`, accessible via POST.
+Note that this takes a couple of seconds because the server has to load a relatively large NLP model used by Scapy.

 The parameters for the endpoint are as follows: